P S O T Y Interview

 -How did you get signed to Candlelight Records?
 What kind of deal did they offer you guys and how did it go down?

--Shortly after signing with Candlelight Records, all of your social media pages were changed from “Pet Slimmers of the Year” to “P S O T Y”.
+-Less than a year after signing with Candlelight Records, all of your social media pages were changed from “Pet Slimmers of the Year” to “P S O T Y”.
 Was the label pushing for a name change?

 Oddly enough, no. We wanted to change it.
 The label didn’t mind what we were called, they kinda liked it being so odd, but we felt we had outgrown the name.
 So we developed a logo and did a big change.